AprilSylph/Outbox-for-Tumblr/README.md

 ## Usage
 Saving asks and answers is done passively.
 Open your outbox by clicking on the addon icon in the browser toolbar.

+On Firefox, it is possible to save asks sent on blogs with custom domains (e.g. https://www.davidslog.com/ask) by granting "Access your data for all web sites" in the extension's permissions.

 ## Support
 Open an issue in this repository if you find something wrong.
 Please check existing issues before opening your own.